 1. Need a problem… Continue reading

 Whether buying or selling, there are two schools of thought: 1.
 Being a franchise is good; or 2.
 Being a franchise is bad.

 Why good?
 It has become a more understood method of expansion.
 It is true, you can grow a business using other people’s money.
-You can buy a “proven” concept with support and know how—if you do your homework and apply critical judgment.
-There is a network of… Continue reading
+You can buy a “proven” concept with support and know how—if you do your homework… Continue reading